San Juan Chapter

 2. A copy of the applicants Social Security Card.

-• Friday, November 21, 2025 at 9:00 AM: Grazing Permittee Meeting at San Juan Chapter
+• Friday, Feburary 20, 2026; 9:00 am MST Grazing Permittee Meeting: Here at San Juan Chapter

 • Wednesday, November 5, 2025 at 8:00 AM to Saturday, MARCH 28, 2026: NTEC’s Community Heating Resource Program begins and the Coal Tickets can be picked up at the chapter houses office